A Differentiable Relaxation of Graph Segmentation and Alignment for AMR Parsing: Casting Alignment and Segmentation as Choosing a Generation Order

-Our goal is to associate each input token to a (potentially empty) subset of the graph's nodes, while making sure that we get a partition of the node set, i.e. each node in the original graph belongs to exactly one subset.
-In that way we deal with both segmentation and alignment.
-Each subset uniquely corresponds to a vertex-induced subgraph (i.e. the subset of nodes together with any edges whose both endpoints are in this subset).
-For this reason, we will refer to the problem as graph decomposition\footnote{We slightly abuse the terminology as, in graph theory, graph decomposition usually refers to a partition of edges of the original graph.} and to each subset as a subgraph.
-We will explain how we deal with edges in subsequent sections.
+Our goal is to associate each input token with a (potentially empty) subset of the concept nodes in the AMR graph, while making sure that we get a {\it partition} of the node set.
+In other words, each node in the original AMR graph belongs to exactly one subset.
+In that way, we deal with both segmentation and alignment.
+Each subset uniquely corresponds to a {\it vertex-induced subgraph} (i.e., the subset of nodes together with any edges whose both endpoints are in this subset).
+For this reason, we will refer to the problem as graph decomposition\footnote{We slightly abuse the terminology as, in graph theory, graph decomposition usually refers to a partition of edges -- rather than nodes -- of the original graph.} and to each subset as a subgraph.
+We will explain how we deal with edges of the AMR graph in Section~\ref{subsect:rel}.